simongdavies/hyperlight/README.md

   - [src/hyperlight_common](./src/hyperlight_common)

 - Test Guest Applications:
-  - [src/tests/rust_guests](./src/tests/rust_guests) - This directory contains two Hyperlight Guest programs written in Rust, which are intended to be launched within partitions as "guests".
+  - [src/tests/rust_guests](./src/tests/rust_guests) - This directory contains three Hyperlight Guest programs written in Rust, which are intended to be launched within partitions as "guests".
   - [src/tests/c_guests](./src/tests/c_guests) - This directory contains two Hyperlight Guest programs written in C, which are intended to be launched within partitions as "guests".

 - Tests:
-  - [src/hyperlight-testing](./src/hyperlight_testing) - Shared testing code for Hyperlight projects build int Rust.
+  - [src/hyperlight-testing](./src/hyperlight_testing) - Shared testing code for Hyperlight projects built in Rust.

 ## Try it yourself!